vlayer-xyz/vlayer/book/src/appendix/architecture/solidity.md

 > `proof` is not an argument to `onlyVerified` because it is automatically extracted from `msg.data`.

-### Special variables
-There are special Solidity variables and functions that exist in the global namespace.
-These entities are mainly used to provide information about the current state of the blockchain in which the code is executed, or are general utility functions.

-Since prover contracts are executed in the [vlayer zkEVM environment](/appendix/architecture/prover.html), some variables are not implemented or behave in a different way than in regular EVM chains.
-Below is a list of all variables available to vlayer provers with their description.

-Variables that have special implemention in vlayer zkEVM:
-* `block.number(uint)`: current block number, controlled either by vlayer prover [JSON-RPC call](/appendix/api.html) or [teleport](/features/teleport.html) / [time-travel](/features/time-travel.html) functions
-* `msg.sender`: cannot be used as in typical Solidity as it always points to the same address
-* `block.chainid(uint)`: current chain id, controlled either by vlayer prover [JSON-RPC call](/appendix/api.html) or [teleport](/features/teleport.html) / [time-travel](/features/time-travel.html) functions

-Not available variables:
-* `block.basefee(uint)`: returns 0
-* `block.blobbasefee(uint)`: returns 0
-* `block.coinbase(address payable)`: returns 0x0 zero address
-* `block.difficulty(uint)`: returns 0
-* `block.gaslimit (uint)`: returns 0
-* `block.prevrandao(uint)`: returns 0
-* `msg.value`: payable functionalities are not supported, returns 0

-Same behaviour as in regular Solidity:
-* `blockhash(uint blockNumber)`: hash of the given block when blocknumber is one of the 256 most recent blocks; otherwise returns zero
-* `blobhash(uint index)`: versioned hash of the index-th blob associated with the current transaction.
-Returns zero if no blob with the given index exists.
-* `block.timestamp (uint)`: current block timestamp as seconds since unix epoch
-* `gasleft()`: remaining gas
-* `msg.data`: complete calldata
-* `msg.sig`: first four bytes of the calldata (i.e. function identifier)
-* `tx.gasprice`: gas price of the transaction
-* `tx.origin`: sender of the transaction (full call chain)

-> Note that since Verifier contracts can be deployed on various chains, they may support a different set of special variables specifc to given chain.
-Always check official docs for reference.

 ## Data flow

 Proving data flow is composed of three steps.
 It starts at `Guest`, which returns `GuestOutput`. `GuestOutput` consist of two fields: `execution_commitment` and `evm_call_result`.